bucs110FALL22/final-project-nikki-and-michelle/README.md

 ## Project Description

 Space Invaders is a popular game, and our game is influenced by some of the aspects of that game.
 Our game will be a battle between cats and dogs!
 The user will be utilizing a dog as their player.
 The enemy will be the cat.
-The player will move left and right across the bottom of the screen.
-It will shoot at the enemy (there will be multiple enemies postioned randomly throughout the screen) to earn inventory (bones), which helps them level up.
-There will also be treats appearing randomly on the screen for power ups.
+The player will be allowed to move anywhere on the screen.
+It will shoot at the enemy (there will be multiple enemies postioned randomly throughout the screen) There will also be treats appearing randomly on the screen for power ups.

 ***